 Choosing a Router Table

-For those who like to work with their hands and build things, A router table is one of the most useful and versatile additions you can make to your shop.
+A router table is one of the most useful and versatile additions you can make to your shop.
 With the router mounted securely in a table, both of your hands are free for maximum workpiece control during the cut.
 That extra control makes some routing operations much easier – routing grooves or edge profiles, for example.

-It's really important that the table surface is rigid and as close as possible to perfectly flat.
+It's really important that the router table top surface is rigid and as close as possible to perfectly flat.
 In many router table operations – cutting joinery or treating the edge of a board, for example – precision is crucial.
-Even minor irregularities in the surface can lead to skewed joints, uneven edge profiles and other problems.
+Even minor irregularities in the table surface can lead to skewed joints, uneven edge profiles and other problems.

-Rigidity is important for two reasons: First, a router table that flexes when it encounters the downward pressure necessary in feeding wood won't reliably produce accurate cuts.
+Rigidity is important for two reasons: First, a router table top that flexes when it encounters the downward pressure necessary in feeding wood won't reliably produce accurate cuts.
 In fact, it could ruin a profile being routed on the edge of a board or molding.
 Second, the table must be able to support the weight of the router and plate or router lift without deflecting.

 Because of its low cost and reasonably reliable stability, MDF has become one of the most popular materials for both shop-made and commercial router tables.
 For a hobbyist on a limited tool budget, an MDF table is often the most practical choice.
 That doesn't necessarily mean compromise.
 As long as it's made to reasonably high standards, an MDF table top can provide years of light to medium-duty service.